 Let's look at Genesis.
 It was written about 1450 BC.
 It talks about how God was going to put a curse on Satan, the devil.
-We will read from Genesis chapter 3, the first book in the Bible, let's all turn there now.

 Genesis 3:15

 And I will put enmity (war) Between you and the woman, And between your seed and her Seed; He shall bruise your head, And you shall bruise His heel.